psalm/plugin-laravel

 Psalm-Laravel-Plugin or Larastan?

 Both!
 It's fine to use both tools at the same project: they use different approaches to analyze code, and thus you can find more bugs!
-Psalm and PHPStan use almost same the syntax annotations, so you should not have any conflicts.
+Psalm and PHPStan use almost the same syntax annotations, so you should not have any conflicts.